exograph/exograph/integration/aws/README.md

-This is an example app to show how to deploy Claytip as an AWS lambda.
+This is an example app to show how to deploy Exograph as an AWS lambda.
 This folder contains a CloudFormation template, as well as a build script to build the lambdas needed by the template.
-The following steps show how to deploy `example.clay` to `us-west-1`.
+The following steps show how to deploy `example.exo` to `us-west-1`.

 1. Provision a VPC using the VPC wizard in the [VPC Dashboard](https://us-west-1.console.aws.amazon.com/vpc/home).
 Use the following settings: